naei/docker-openbox-novnc/README.md

 ```
 docker run -id -p 6080:6080 -e VNC_PASSWD=<YourPassword> naei/openbox-novnc
 ```
-The `-e VNC_PASSWD=<YourPassword>` parameter is optionnal.
+The `-e VNC_PASSWD=<YourPassword>` parameter is optional.
 If not set, the VNC session will be accessible by everyone.

 The system is accessible from: https://<YOUR_SERVER_IP>:6080